-From one ‘Jeopardy!’ champ to another: Seattle’s Ken Jennings weighs in on James Holzhauer
+Q&A: Seattle’s own Ken Jennings weighs in on fellow ‘Jeopardy!’ champ James Holzhauer

 MC: Do you think more people are going to start playing that way?

 KJ: “I’ve been thinking about that.
 I don’t think everyone is going to try it.
-A lot of people been watching ‘Jeopardy!’ on their couches their whole lives, but there’s a small group of people who can kick some butt in those game.
+A lot of people have been watching ‘Jeopardy!’ on their couches their whole lives, but there’s a small group of people who can kick some butt in those game.
 Those people might use a Holzhauer-like strategy.
 Some of them are going to do great.
 It makes it more exciting on those big-dollar questions.”

-MC: So with you James and Brad Rutter (who is undefeated and has beaten Jennings twice), ‘Jeopardy!’ kind of has a holy trinity right now.
+MC: So with you, James and Brad Rutter (who is undefeated and has beaten Jennings twice), ‘Jeopardy!’ kind of has a holy trinity right now.
 Is that dream game going to happen?

 KJ: “Yeah, the last few tournaments it’s been me, plus Brad and a player to be named later.
 Now, you know the ‘Jeopardy!’ people have to love it.
 Suddenly now they’ve got their three people.
 I’ve had dozens of people telling me that it would be great to have us three play.
 That’s what I’m hearing in my social media bubble.”